phamcongthuy/challenge/index.markdown

 **25 finalists will be selected by an evaluation committee**: LA2050 will nominate an evaluation committee comprised of community members and experts to review and score applications.
 The evaluation committee will select 25 finalists—five in each goal category.

 **5 winning proposals will be selected by the public**: The public will vote on the finalists.
-The activations that receives the most votes will be announced as the winner.
+The activations that receives the most votes will be announced as the winners.

 The finalists will represent a diverse set of issues, engagement strategies, and activation goals.
 Finalists will be selected using the following criteria: